elliot-drew/haggling-py/README.md

 # Haggling module

-Module to allow haggling between two users.
+Python module to allow haggling between two users.

 In depth documentation from docstrings can be seen in `index.html`.

+Requires Python3.

 ## Usage